adrien-berchet/continuous_rd/README.md

+**This code was made for aa application challenge (7 days but not full-time) and was not completed after the deadline.
+Thus there are still some missing features and bugs.**

 # Continuous Reaction-Diffusion

-This code compute the dynamics of continuous reaction-diffusion problem.
+This code computes the dynamics of continuous reaction-diffusion problem.

 WARNING: The random initialization is not ready yet!